A lean-to conservatory has a flat angled roof that slopes downward, allowing rain to run off the roof.

 There are many options available if you want to choose a conservatory.
 If you have an existing extension that’s outdated – and therefore no longer appealing or energy efficient – you could refurbish the structure (for example, you could replace the roof and/or windows and doors).

 Alternatively, you could buy a DIY conservatory.
 But this requires particular expertise and the build quality isn’t always very good.
 Buying a fitted conservatory is the best option, as long as you take care to check that your chosen installer is insured, accredited and is selling products backed by manufacturer guarantees.

 In most instances, conservatories are granted planning permission.
 As covered earlier in this document, there are a few exemptions that may throw a proverbial spanner in the works, though.

 Make sure that your conservatory isn’t too large, ensure that it has independent heating controls and take care not to impede ladder access to any elevated living spaces – such as a converted loft flat – as this could obstruct emergency services in the event of a fire.

 Rather than basing your decision on price, make sure that your installer is accredited.
 On their website they will normally advertise which body they are registered with – for example, FENSA or the DGCOS.

 Also take care to check that they are insured and that any products they’re selling are backed by a manufacturer’s guarantee.
 We would also suggest looking at review websites like Checkatrade to see what sort of reputation the company has

 View a wide range of conservatories and choose the most appropriate style for your home.Learn More

 Boasting elegant finials and ornate finishing, this classic style will capture the eye of any beholder.Learn More

-The Edwardian conservatory combines clean symmetrical shapes with traditional finishing touches.Learn More
+The Edwardian conservatory combines clean symmetrical shapes with traditional finishing touches at competitive prices.Learn More

 Lantern roof conservatories are fast becoming an increasingly popular option for the modern homeowner.Learn More